Karaka-Management/Website/app/tpl/articles/news/20190324_introduction_video.md

 * What is the current status of the project?
 * Future episodes

-The introduction video also got added to our newly patreon page which you can find at: https://www.patreon.com/orange_management
+The introduction video also got added to our newly created patreon page which you can find at: https://www.patreon.com/orange_management or use the donate button at the bottom of the page.

 For the patreon page we intend to add merchandise at a later time once the beta version or first release candidate is released.
 If you want to support us feel free to do so we are happy about every contribution.